JetBrains/teamcity-documentation/topics/pull-requests.md

 <td></td>
 <td>

-Define the [branch filter](branch-filter.md) to monitor pull requests only on target branches that match the specified criteria.
+Define the [branch filter](branch-filter.md) to monitor merge requests only on target branches that match the specified criteria.
 If left blank, no filters apply.

 </td>
 </tr>